- Exclusive offers

 - Personal invitations to Art Events

 Round salt ponds, mighty dams, and furrowed forests – the relationship between man and nature is at the heart of Tom Hegen’s work.
-He entrances us with harmonious symmetry and captivating colors, while using a unique perspective to examine our influence on the planet.
-Taking to the sky in hot air balloons, helicopters, and prop planes,… Read more
+He entrances us with harmonious symmetry and captivating colors,… Read more

 Background Information about Tom Hegen